KasparEtter/ef1p/pages/email/email.md

 </figure>

 The standard for `format=flowed` is a bit more complicated than how I explained it.
-For one thing, a space can be inserted at the beginning of any line, which means that lines which already start with a space have to be protected with an additional space.
+On the one hand, a space can be inserted at the beginning of any line, which means that lines which already start with a space have to be protected with an additional space.
 (For [historical reasons](https://tools.ietf.org/html/rfc3676#section-4.4),
 lines which start with `From` also have to be protected by inserting a leading space.)
-For another thing, it also specifies how to handle consecutive lines with [different quote levels](https://tools.ietf.org/html/rfc3676#section-4.5), which always lead to hard line breaks.
+On the other hand, it also specifies how to handle consecutive lines with [different quote levels](https://tools.ietf.org/html/rfc3676#section-4.5), which always lead to hard line breaks.